tdwg/website/conferences/2024/oa-abstract-submission-guidelines/index.md

 - __Presentation type*__
   - Choose either Oral or Poster.
   - Oral presentations include submissions to symposia, general, contributed, lightning talk, and keynote sessions.
-  - Abstracts are not required for workshops, panel discussions, or demo camp.
+  - Abstracts are not required for workshops or panel discussions ~~or demo camp~~.
 - __Session*__ _NEW question added 24 March_
   - Choose the session to which you will be submitting this abstract.
   - Find the session list [https://www.tdwg.org/conferences/2024/sessions/](https://www.tdwg.org/conferences/2024/sessions/)